CodeYourFuture/syllabus-archive/react/week-20/lesson.md

 > **Exercise:**
 > Open the `my-hotel` React application that your created last week
-> 1. Edit the `Header` component so that the hotel name in the welcome message is passed as a prop
+> 1. Edit the `Logo` component so that the hotel name in the welcome message is passed as a prop
 > 2. Edit the `SpecialDeals` component so that the array is passed as a prop

 ## Reacting to Changes